Explore-Execute Chain: Towards an Efficient Structured Reasoning Paradigm: Experiments

 \subsection{Training Protocols}

-We adapt our training codebase from verl \citep{verl} and perform SFT and RL training.
-Our training procedures were as follows.
-The initial \textbf{E\textsuperscript{2}C-SFT} model was trained for one epoch on a 50k-sample synthetic dataset constructed from Openr1-math \citep{openr1math} using our causal data generation algorithm (Algorithm.~\ref{alg:correct_sft}).
-This model was then further trained using our two-stage \textbf{E\textsuperscript{2}C-RL} algorithm on the DAPO-17K \citep{yu2025dapo} dataset.
-For comparison, a baseline model was trained with the standard \textbf{GRPO} algorithm for five epochs on the same DAPO-17K data.
-In our domain adaptation experiments on the ReasonMed dataset, we compared a standard SFT baseline (trained on the full dataset) against our proposed \textbf{EF-SFT} method, which was trained on a targeted 50k-sample subset focused only on exploration plans, mixed with 10\% regularization data.
+We adapt our training codebase from verl~\citep{verl}.
+The \textbf{E\textsuperscript{2}C-SFT} model was trained for one epoch on a 50k-sample synthetic dataset built from Openr1-math~\citep{openr1math} with the causal pipeline in Algorithm~\ref{alg:correct_sft}, then further refined with our two-stage \textbf{E\textsuperscript{2}C-RL} on DAPO-17K~\citep{yu2025dapo}.
+A standard \textbf{GRPO} baseline was trained for five epochs on the same data.
+For domain adaptation, \textbf{EF-SFT} uses a targeted 50k-sample exploration-only subset mixed with 10\% regularization data, compared against standard SFT trained on the full ReasonMed dataset.